North Carolina Adult High School Diploma Program Overview

 The Future Ready Core path requires that high school graduates must have completed 22 units, including four each of English, mathematics and social studies, as well as three of science, one of health and physical education and six electives units, including two from career and technical education, arts education or world languages.

 An alternate path to a diploma is to follow the Future Ready Occupational track.
 This track also requires a total of 22 credits; however, four of these credits must be in a career/technical field.
 It also requires four English credits, three in math, two each for science and social studies and one in physical education.
 Six elective credits are required in occupational preparation in the desired career track.

 Find schools that offer these popular programs

 - Liberal Arts and Humanities

 Adult High School Diploma

-Graduates 16 years or older are eligible for the Adult High School (AHS) program, though those under 18 will need to complete a Minor Enrollment Packet.
-Adults who want a diploma can find the required classes at all but 14 of the community colleges in the state.
-Completing the program consists of taking 20 to 28 credits, depending on the program put together by the Department of Public Instruction, the local public school system and the participating community college.
+Students 16 years or older are eligible for the Adult High School (AHS) program, though those under 18 will need to complete an enrollment form for minors.
+Adults who want a diploma can find the required classes at all but 10 of the community colleges in the state.
+Course and graduation requirements are in accordance with the credit hours outlined above.
+There are no minimum credits required for entry into this program and it is tuition free.

 Adult Basic Education

-The Adult Basic Education (ABE) program is designed to help adults who aren't necessarily looking to earn a diploma or GED, but who wish to improve their skills in the learning basics of reading, speaking, writing or computation.
-The program is especially geared to improve the student's work skills and enhance his or her's chances in the workplace.
-One will need to complete some assessments before being placed in one of six levels.
+The Adult Basic Education (ABE) program is designed to help adults who aren't necessarily looking to earn a diploma or GED, but who wish to improve their skills in the learning basics of reading, writing, math and English.